PHOTOGRAPHY BY EVA HODNELAND

 The brotherhood of “La Sanch” (the blood) was founded in 1416 by Vincent Ferrier at the church of St Jaques in Perpignan, its mission to assist and accompany the condemned to their execution.

 Ferrier is said to have undergone a life changing experience in 1398 when he nearly died of the fever.
 He was miraculously cured after Christ appeared to him in an apparition, and consequently dedicated his life to being a preacher, attracting followers, penitents, from all walks of life.
-He led his flock around Europe, preaching penance and helping sinners to prepare for judgment and punishment.
+He led his flock around Europe, preaching penance and helping sinners to prepare for judgement and punishment.

 At the head of the parade walks a red robed figure, “le regidor”, warning the crowds of the procession’s approach by intermittently ringing an iron bell as he leads the penitents to the gallows.